-Payments made under the TIPP are delivered in cash up to 80,000.
-Mandatory deferral applies to 60% of payments exceeding $80,000^6$ and this is deferred evenly over three years.
-The equity remains at risk and can be clawed back until the vesting date.
+Payments made under the TIPP are delivered in cash up to \$80,000.
+Mandatory deferral applies to 60% of payments exceeding \$80,0005 and this is deferred evenly over three years.
+The equity remains at risk and can be clawed back any time prior to the vesting date.